 3. The INTJ Achiever

 INTJ Achievers (Type 3) are ambitious, shrewd, and determined.
-The Achiever sub-type is the third Heart enneatype, but they do not focus their emotions inward or prioritize others’ feelings.
+The Achiever subtype is the third Heart enneatype, but they do not focus their emotions inward or prioritize others’ feelings.
 Instead, INTJ Achievers derive emotional value from how others perceive them.
-The INTJ’s inferior Se function pushes the Achiever subtype to plan for success, set high-reaching goals, and think strategically.
+The Mastermind’s inferior Se function pushes the Achiever subtype to plan for success, set high-reaching goals, and think strategically.
 INTJs with an Achiever enneatype have an action-oriented attitude and behave according to an ambitious life plan.
-INTJ Achievers desire validation and fear they’re worthless without achievements.
+Furthermore, INTJ Achievers desire validation and fear they’re worthless without achievements.
 A famous example of an INTJ Achiever is Augustus Caesar, a highly ambitious Roman emperor and military general.